 The ski fields are the feature of the hotel, however during the summer months there is still plenty to do.
 Hot air balloon tours can be arranged, as can fly fishing.
-For a change of pace, maybe try white water rafting or climb the mountain on a Jeep tour.
-Or don’t leave the building at all and just relax at day spa.
+For a change of pace, maybe try white water rafting or climbing the mountain on a Jeep tour.
+Or don’t leave the building at all and just relax at the day spa.
 The choice is entirely yours.

 8. The Ritz-Calton Club, Vail

 A Bavarian palace on the side of a Colorado Mountain, the luxury and elegance synonymous with the Ritz-Carlton name is indeed on display in Vail.
-With modern rooms extending to four bedroom suites, the hotel can accommodate even large groups in a level of sophistication that will change your perception of holidays forever.
+With modern rooms extending to four-bedroom suites, the hotel can accommodate even large groups in a level of sophistication that will change your perception of holidays forever.

 The hotel hosts its own restaurant, offering a fine dining atmosphere at night, with casual dining during the day.
 Vail itself has a number of local restaurants that are all within walking distance.
-The day spa on site offers a full range of contemporary treatments, while the fitness center is fully stocked with modern equipment and a Yoga room.
+The day spa on-site offers a full range of contemporary treatments, while the fitness center is fully stocked with modern equipment and a Yoga room.

 9. The Peaks Resort and Spa